PrabinGhimire625/PrabinGhimire625/README.md

 - 📫 How to reach me **prabinghimire625@gmail.com**

-- 📄 Know about my experiences (Inter at Lunar IT Pvt.Ltd)
+- 📄 Know about my experiences
+💼 Intern (MERN Stack Developer) at Lunar IT Pvt.
+Ltd.

+👨‍💻 MERN Supervisor at CSDS

+🎓 Working Tutor at Itahari International College

+🚀 Built 5+ client projects using the MERN stack

 <h3 align="left">Connect with me:</h3>
 <p align="left">